+mackerel containing a dinoflagellate saxitoxin (Geraci et al. 1989).
+The whales subsequently stranded or were recovered in the vicinity of Cape Cod Bay and Nantucket Sound, and it is highly likely that other unrecorded mortalities occurred during this event.
 During the first six months of 1990, seven dead juvenile (7.6 to 9.1 m long) humpback whales stranded between North Carolina and New Jersey.
-The significance of these strandings is unknown, but is a cause for concern.
+The significance of these strandings is unknown.